krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 The data can be: text, images, audio, code and video.
 It can combine its 'knowledge' in new ways

+- Invoke chat, text, or image models
+- Pre-built, your own fine-tuned models, or your own models
+- Third-party models bill you through AWS via their own pricing
+- Support for RAG (Retrieval-Augmented Generation… we’ll get there) - minimize hallucinations?
+- Support for LLM agents Serverless
+- Can integrate with SageMaker Canvas

 Basic characteristics:
 - fully managed service
 - the __input data never leaves your account__